engineblock/engineblock/README.md

 ![YourKit Logo](https://www.yourkit.com/images/yklogo.png)

-This project uses tools provided by YourKit, LLC, the creator of <a href="https://www.yourkit.com/java/profiler/">YourKit Java Profiler</a>.
+This project uses tools provided by YourKit, LLC.
 YourKit supports open source projects with its full-featured Java Profiler.
 YourKit, LLC is the creator of <a href="https://www.yourkit.com/java/profiler/">YourKit Java Profiler</a>
 and <a href="https://www.yourkit.com/.net/profiler/">YourKit .NET Profiler</a>,
 innovative and intelligent tools for profiling Java and .NET applications.